 Years Ended December 31,

-2019 2018 2017
+2020 2019 2018

 (In thousands)

 Universal life insurance:

-First year and single premiums \$ 989 11,454 16,024
+First year and single premiums \$ 989 11,454

-Renewal premiums 67,066 78,611 86,461
+Renewal premiums 55,383 67,066 78,611

-Totals \$ 68,055 90,065 102,485
+Totals \$ 55,383 68,055 90,065

 National Western's most popular international products were its fixed-index universal life products in which the policyholder could elect to have the interest rate credited to their policy account values linked in part to the performance of an outside equity index.
 These products issued were not generally available in the local markets when sold.
-Included in the totals in the above table are collected premiums for fixed-index universal life products of approximately \$41.3 million, \$57.8 million and \$65.6 million for the years ended 2019, 2018 and 2017, respectively.
-The declining trend in renewal premiums during these periods corresponds with the decline in policies in force due to reduced sales activity and increased termination activity as discussed above.
+Included in the totals in the above table are collected premiums for fixed-index universal life products of approximately \$32.4 million, \$41.3 million and \$57.8 million for the years ended 2020, 2019 and 2018, respectively.
+The declining trend in renewal premiums during these periods corresponds with the decline in policies in force due to the elimination of new sales and the termination activity as discussed above.

 As previously noted, net investment income and contract interest include period-to-period changes in fair values pertaining to call options purchased to hedge the interest crediting feature on the fixed-index universal life products.
-With the growth in the fixed-index universal life block of business, the period-to-period changes in fair values of the underlying options have had an increasingly greater impact on net investment income and universal life contract interest.
+With the relatively large size of the fixed-index universal life block of business, the period-to-period changes in fair values of the underlying options have a significant effect on net investment income and universal life contract interest.
 A detail of net investment income for international life insurance operations is provided below.

+Years Ended December 31,

+2020 2019 2018

+(In thousands)

-Years Ended December 31, 2019 2018 2017 (In thousands) Net investment income (excluding derivatives) \$ 30,126 33,264 35,117 Derivative gain (loss) 16,878 (10,661) 33,282 Net investment income \$ 47,004 22,603 68,399 Universal life insurance contract interest \$ 48,561 24,590 54,502
+Net investment income (excluding derivatives) \$ 26,938 30,126 33,264

+Derivative gain (loss) 335 16,878 (10,661)

+Net investment income \$ 27,273 47,004 22,603

+Universal life insurance contract interest \$ (2,087) 48,561 24,590